fredericGette/wp81mouseJiggler/README.md

 - Windows 10 Pro (Dell Latitude E5470)
 - Windows 8.1 Pro (Dell Latitude E5470)
 - Android 10 (Google Pixel)
+- Android 15 (Google Pixel 7a)

+At the beginning of the programm, the phone is in advertising mode.
+This advertising stops as soon as a connection is established with another device.
+- When the devices were not paired previously, then the phone receives a _Pairing Request_ and a _LE Legacy Pairing_ starts.
+- When the devices were paired previously, the phone directly receives a _LTK Request_ and the encryption of the connection starts.

+At the end of the both cases, the connection is encrypted and the phone is ready to respond to the ATTributes requests.
+Then it starts to send notifications

 LE Legacy Pairing:
 | | mouse | | computer | |